sampsyo/cs6120/content/blog/2025-12-19-musings-on-aliasing-in-rust.md

   foo(&mut *r1, &mut x);
 }
 ```
 `r1` and `&mut x` alias so making mutable references from them creates aliasing mutable references.
 This leads to undefined behavior, manifesting in an incorrect result when when calling `foo` as it gets optimized to `foo_opt` because it's args are `noalias`.
-Another way too look at this is `rustc` cannot attach `noalias` to the args of  `bar(x: *mut i32, y: *mut i32)` in the emitted llvm.
+Another way too look at this is `rustc` cannot attach `noalias` to the args of  `bar(x: *mut i32, y: *mut i32)` in the emitted LLVM.

 Though, passing around raw pointers is probably unlikely to occur in most Rust code as dereferencing them is unsafe.
 It's more likely a safe abstraction allowing mutating shared references, *interior mutability* would be used.
 In Rust these are called `Cell`s.
 A function `bar` on two possibly aliasing mutable references is contrived, so a practical example of using this is creating a struct which you want shared references to but [whose operations cache themselves, requiring mutating some internal field](https://doc.rust-lang.org/std/cell/#implementation-details-of-logically-immutable-methods).
 The various `Cell`s are built off of the [primitive](https://doc.rust-lang.org/std/cell/struct.UnsafeCell.html) `UnsafeCell`. `UnsafeCell`s provide a method `get()` which gets mutable aliases to it's interior data.
 For example:
 ```rust